 (Photo 6) The sorghum midge is one of the most damaging insects to sorghum.
 The adult sorghum midge is a small, fragile-looking, orange-red fly with a yellow head, brown antennae and legs, and gray, membranous wings.
-Fortunately, it is not a major pest in the Southwest High Plains.
-It is usually only an issue in late planted sorghum.

 The sorghum plant is only susceptible to midge during the flowering stage.
 A sorghum midge damages sorghum when the larva feeds on a newly fertilized ovary, preventing normal kernel development.
 Grain loss can be extremely high.
-Glumes of a sorghum midge-infested spikelet fit tightly together because no kernel develops.
-Typically, a sorghum grain head infested by sorghum midge has various proportions of normal kernels scattered among non-kernelbearing spikelets, depending on the degree of damage.
+Glumes of a sorghum midgeinfested spikelet fit tightly together because no kernel develops.
+Typically, a sorghum grain head infested by sorghum midge has various proportions of normal kernels scattered among non-kernel-bearing spikelets, depending on the degree of damage.
 Only the portion of the head with yellow anthers is susceptible to midge.
 This is because when the glume opens and puts the yellow anther out to pollinate, the midge inserts an egg into the open glume.
 Each female midge lays 30-120 eggs.

 Effective control of sorghum midge requires the integration of several practices that reduce sorghum midge abundance and their potential to cause crop damage.
 The most effective cultural management method for avoiding damage is early, uniform planting of sorghum in an area so flowering occurs before sorghum midges reach damaging levels.
 Planting hybrids of uniform maturity early enough to avoid late flowering of grain heads is extremely important.
-This practice allows sorghum to complete flowering before sorghum midge increases to damaging levels.
+This practice allows sorghum to complete flowering before sorghum midge increase to damaging levels.
 Cultural practices that promote uniform heading and flowering in a field are also important.